 Amendments came into force in September 2013 and the Education (Pupil Registration)(England) Regulations 2006 now state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.

-Absence will not be authorised for reasons such as shopping for uniform, birthdays, day trips, weekends away etc.
+Please note that absence will not be authorised for reasons such as shopping for uniform, birthdays, day trips, weekends away etc.

-Requests for absence for reasons such as compassionate leave, special family events, sporting or musical competitions, etc., should be made in the same way.
+Requests for absence for reasons such as compassionate leave, special family events, sporting or musical competitions, etc. should be made in the same way.

 All requests are considered individually, taking into account the circumstances of the request.
 Other factors will be taken into account, such as:

-The Academy has a responsibility to work with families to address attendance concerns.
-Where a student’s attendance continues to fall despite initial contact with parents/carers and the use of appropriate strategies to help improve attendance, the Academy may consider the use of the Fast Track to Attendance process.
+Where a child's attendance continues to fall despite initial contact with the child's parents or carers and the use of appropriate strategies to help improve attendance, we may consider the use of the Fast Track to Attendance process.

-Following a monitoring period a review will be held and if insufficient improvement is made, the Academy will make a decision on the next steps.
-This could include the issue of a Penalty Notice, referral to the Magistrates Court for prosecution or, in some cases, the Fast Track process may be extended for a further period of time.
+Following a monitoring period a review will be held and if insufficient improvement is made, we as an academy will make a decision on the next steps.
+This could include the issue of a Fixed Penalty Notice, referral to the Magistrates Court for prosecution or, in some cases, the Fast Track process may be extended for a further period of time.